CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Approach

 \section{Approach}

-~ In this section, we propose \detector{}, the first approach to identify vulnerability patches by comprehending code commits with comprehensive contexts.
-Unlike conventional \sequential{} and \feature{} approaches, our approach leverages the comprehensive contexts to help LLMs comprehend the definition, usage, and invocation sequence of code changes, thus introducing higher identification accuracy.
+~ In this section, we propose \detector{}, the first approach to iteratively identify vulnerability patches by utilizing the human validation results of identified vulnerability patches.
+Additionally, our approach leverages a code commit's precise context to further help LLMs comprehend the definition, usage, and invocation sequence of code changes, thus introducing higher identification accuracy.

-The workflow of \detector{} is illustrated in Figure~\ref{fig: framework}. \detector{} takes a code commit as input and outputs the prediction probability of whether this commit fixes a vulnerability.
-To ensure effectiveness, we fine-tune one of the SOTA Large Language Models (LLMs), StarCoder~\cite{starcoder}, which effectively generates the probability of each commit's fixing a vulnerability.
-To further balance the context width with the training costs of LLMs, we propose two novel algorithms that generate comprehensive contexts within a given window size.
+The workflow of \detector{} is illustrated in Figure~\ref{fig: framework}. \detector{} takes a series of code commits as input and outputs each commit's probability of whether it fixes a vulnerability.
+For each code commit, \detector{} generates its comprehensive context for both fine-tuning and inference.
+Then, \detector{} iteratively works with the following three steps.
+First, \detector{} is fine-tuned on a given training set that consists of labeled vulnerability patches and commits with other functionalities.
+Second, \detector{} identifies vulnerability patches among the given set of code commits.
+Third, our security engineers manually validate whether these code commits are vulnerability patches, and add these validated results to the training set for another round of fine-tuning.